ZicklePop/toot-cards/README.md

 - [ ] video playback
 - [ ] ability to look up users
 - [ ] ability to see replies
+- [ ] use a font in image generation